Currency / Language

 Kalkan Area Guide

-Guide to the Kalkan Area of Antalya, Turkey
+Guide to the Kalkan Area of Turkey

 Where is Kalkan in Turkey?

-Car drivers will find it so easy to get to Kalkan because it sits just off the D400 highway running alongside the entire Mediterranean coastline.
-If travelling by bus, small dolmuses run to and from neighbouring resorts like Kas, although if you are coming from other areas in Turkey, you will need to first get a bus to Antalya or Fethiye and then catch a connecting route from there.
+Kalkan is on the southwest Mediterranean coast of Turkey.
+Belonging to the vast Antalya region, the town sits between Kas, another delightful coastal resort and Patara, a rustic village famed for its long sandy beach.
+Known for the absence of mass tourism and the brilliant blue, crystal-clear sea, drivers easily find the town because it sits off the D400 highway alongside the Mediterranean coastline.
+If travelling by bus, small dolmuses run to and from neighbouring resorts like Kas, although if you are coming from other areas, first get a bus to Antalya or Fethiye and then catch a connecting route.

-Where is the Nearest Airport to Kalkan?
+Where is the Nearest Airport?

 Weather and Climate: When is the Best Time to Visit?